Liouville Conformal Field Theory on even-dimensional spheres: Introduction

-As explained above, Liouville QFT can be understood as a probabilistic framework that provides a natural way of picking at random a conformal structure on a $d$-dimensional compact manifold $(\mathcal{M}^d,g)$.
-In other words, the theory should describe \textit{Gaussian fluctuations} of the conformal geometry of a Riemannian manifold around its most natural structure, which corresponds to the solution of the Uniformisation problem (i.e. the metric with constant negative $\mathcal{Q}$-curvature $-\Lambda$).
-In order to study the difference between a given metric and this \lq\lq optimal metric" it is natural to consider the variational formulation of the problem of constant negative $\mathcal{Q}$-curvature : the solution of the Uniformisation problem corresponds to the minimiser of the Liouville action functional (see \cite{LO18}), which takes in any even dimension the form
+As explained above, LCFT can be understood as a probabilistic framework that provides a natural way of picking at random a conformal structure on a $d$-dimensional compact manifold $(\mathcal{M},g)$.
+In other words, the theory should describe \textit{fluctuations} of the conformal geometry of a Riemannian manifold around its most natural structure, which corresponds to the solution of the Uniformization problem (\textit{i.e.} the metric with constant negative $\mathcal{Q}$-curvature $-\Lambda$).
+In order to study the difference between a given metric and this \lq\lq optimal metric" it is natural to consider the variational formulation of the problem of constant negative $\mathcal{Q}$-curvature: the solution of the Uniformization problem corresponds to the minimiser of the Liouville action functional, which takes in any even dimension the form~\cite{LO18}

-Therefore we can consider that a given conformal metric $e^{2X}g$ is close to \lq\lq the most canonical metric" when the value of the above functional is close to its minimal value.\\ In the latter expression, we have introduced the geometric operators $\mathcal{P}_g$ and $\mathcal{Q}_g$ - which are respectively the GJMS operator (a differential operator of order $d$) and the $\mathcal{Q}$-curvature (a scalar quantity)- and that corresponds to higher-dimensional generalisations of the Laplace-Beltrami operator and the Gauss curvature in the realm of conformal geometry.
+for maps $X:\mathcal{M}\to\mathbb{R}$ and with $\mathrm{d}\lambda_g$ the volume form in the metric $g$.
+Therefore we can consider that a given conformal metric $e^{2X}g$ is close to \lq\lq the most canonical metric" when the value of the above functional is close to its minimal value.
+In the latter expression, we have introduced the geometric operators $\mathcal{P}_g$ and $\mathcal{Q}_g$ ---which are respectively the GJMS operator (a differential operator of order $d$) and the $\mathcal{Q}$-curvature (a scalar quantity)--- and that correspond to higher-dimensional generalizations of the Laplace-Beltrami operator and the Gauss curvature in the realm of conformal geometry.

-In the quantum theory, we wish to provide a way to answering the following question : what does a canonical conformal structure on the manifold $(\mathcal{M}^d,g)$ look like ?
-This randomisation is done by introducing a random field $\phi$, the \textit{Liouville field}, whose law is described by the following expression :
+In the quantum theory, we wish to provide a way to answering the following question: what does a canonical conformal structure on the manifold $(\mathcal{M},g)$ look like?
+This randomisation is done by introducing a random field $\phi_g$, the \textit{Liouville field}, whose law is described by formally setting, for $F$ bounded over the set of real-valued functions over $\mathcal{M}$,